Summer Sanskrit Courses

 Orientation sessions start from 9 June 2021 to 11 June, and classes run from 14 June to 5 August 2021.
 This year the Summer Program will be offered online.

-Applications close 9 May.
-Late applications are accepted between 10 May – 23 May, however a late application fee of 10% applies.
-No applications will be accepted after 23 May.
+Early Applications close May 23.
+Late applications are accepted between May 24 – May 30, however a late application fee of 10% applies.
+No applications will be accepted after May 30.

 All applications for the Sanskrit programs are subject to approval by the Centre for Buddhist Studies.